ceandrade/BrkgaMpIpr.jl/docs/src/guide.md

 It does not matter whether we use lower or upper cases.
 Blank lines and lines starting with **#** are ignored.
 The order of the parameters should not matter either.
-And, finally, this file should be readble for both C++ and Julia framework versions.
+And, finally, this file should be readble for both C++, Julia, and Python framework versions.

 In some cases, you define some of the parameters at the running time, and you may want to save them for debug or posterior use.
 To do so, you can use